NDCLab/pepper-pipeline/CONTRIBUTING.md

 2. You must initiate a pull request (and assign at least one person) for any higher-level branch.
 3. If there is no BIDS standard for a type of file that a feature outputs, the developer should set things up in a way that is in line with [general BIDS principles](https://bids.neuroimaging.io/).
 4. Preprocessing functions must follow the function standards listed [above](#Function-Standards).
-5. All Python code must follow the NDClab programming standards
+5. All Python code must follow the [NDClab programming standards](https://ndclab.github.io/wiki/docs/etiquette/programming-standards.html).